Shanna Hogan: Awards

 Hogan was awarded the 2009 Arizona Press Club's Virg Hill Journalist of the Year.
 She was also awarded "Journalist of the Year 2011" by the Arizona Newspaper Association.

 Hogan's book, Picture Perfect, debuted the week of September 22, 2013, at number 16 on The New York Times bestseller list for e-book nonfiction and combined print and e-book nonfiction the same week at number 23.

 Personal life

 Hogan lived in Phoenix with her husband, Matt LaRussa, and son Zander.
 She was an adjunct professor at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.

 Death

 She died on September 1, 2020, after a five-day hospital stay.
 She had fallen in her swimming pool while playing with her son on August 27, and hit her head.
-Her husband found her unconscious, though their son, wearing a flotation device, was fine.
+Her husband found her unconscious, though their son, who was wearing a flotation device, was fine.